proxydyzed/edacnaF/README.md

 ```

 ## TODO
-- Implement a compiler
+- [ ] Implement a compiler.
-  - parse and construct a compressed buffer from text representation
+  - Parse and construct a compressed buffer from text representation.
-- Implement a game encoder (done)
+- [x] Implement a game encoder.
-- Implement as editor
+- [ ] Implement an editor.
-  - easily slice and edit layers for making sprites
+  - Easily slice and edit layers for making sprites.
-  - manipulate prefab position in the "My Blocks" folder to better organize
+  - Manipulate prefab position in the "My Blocks" folder to better organize.
-  - create a higher level abstraction to take care of some of the boilerplate
+  - Create a higher level abstraction to take care of some of the boilerplate.